Best Factory Games for Co-Op

 These games click best for players who actually want to divide responsibilities.
 Co-op automation is at its best when one person enjoys throughput and logistics while the other likes expansion, layout, defense, or exploration.
 If both players want total control over every belt and building, friction shows up fast.

 They also fit different moods.
 Factorio and Shapez 2 are better for players chasing cleaner systems and sharper optimization.
-Satisfactory, Foundry, and Space Engineers work better when the shared construction process matters as much as the output.
-If your group wants pressure, go with Mindustry.
-If you want a smoother on-ramp, Techtonica or Factory Town are easier recommendations.
+Satisfactory, Foundry, and StarRupture work better when shared construction—and in StarRupture’s case, shared survival pressure—matters as much as the output.
+If your group wants pressure, go with Mindustry or StarRupture.
+If you want a smoother on-ramp, Techtonica, Oddsparks, or Factory Town are easier recommendations.

 What matters most when picking your next game